tldr-pages/tldr/pages/common/gnucash.md

 `gnucash {{path/to/file.gnucash}}`

-- Launch GnuCash without loading the previously opened file:
+- Launch GnuCash and load an empty file:

 `gnucash --nofile`